Greenwashing Washington State’s Prison System in a River of Sewage

 Alaska: On January 30, 2015, two men who escaped from custody in separate incidents were both captured.
 Logan Austin, 23, walked away from the North Star Center halfway house on January 14, 2015, while 38-year-old Michael Bracht escaped a week later while in the custody of a third party, just hours before he was scheduled to begin serving a 32-month prison sentence on charges that included an armed standoff with police.
 Both men had been described by Alaska State Troopers as “dangerous” escapees.

 Brazil: In the early hours of February 5, 2015, three women approached the Nova Mutum prison dressed in dominatrix costumes.
-They convinced the guards to let them inside, then drugged the men with spiked whiskey ...
+They convinced the guards to let them inside, then drugged the men with spiked whiskey.
+Once the ...